Community Meeting Space Policy

 The meeting room and office spaces may be reserved up to one (1) month in advance of the scheduled date.
 Reservation requests must be made at least 24 hours in advance.
 Same-day reservation requests will not be honored.
 The Mary Vinson Memorial Library Branch Manager or designated library staff member(s) will be responsible for confirming and scheduling any meeting room request.
-Bookings are made on a first-come, first-serve basis.
+Bookings are made on a first-come, first-served basis.

 On the day that the room is to be used, the person who made the reservation must be present with their valid, non-delinquent Library card.

 The meeting room and offices will close twenty minutes prior to the closing of the Library facility.